|Topics||Key performance indicator||Target||Outcome 2019||Outcome 2018||Outcome 2017||Outcome 2016||Status1|

 Cramo contributes to social sustainability

 Running high-quality social care operations in the Children’s Villages is resource-intensive.
-Over the past decade, support from Cramo has helped to ensure that some 200 children and adults have had everything from family-strengthening programmes to secure families to nutritious meals.
-The family-strengthening programmes are tailored to each family’s specific situation and needs, which may involve, for instance, psychological support, material assistance or aid in the form of treatment, medicine and education.
+Over the past decade, support from Cramo has helped to ensure that over 200 children and adults have had access to everything from family-strengthening programmes to a loving home in a children's village.
+The family-strengthening programmes are tailored to each family’s specific situation and needs, which may involve, for instance, psychological support, microloans or aid in the form of treatment, medicine and education.

-- Lunch and dinner have been provided to 13 families in one Children’s Village for six years
+- Lunch and dinner have been provided to 15 children in one Children’s Village

-- 92 children and adults have received support through the family-strengthening programme for one year
+- 26 children and adults have received support through the family-strengthening programmes for one year

-With this support, long-term sustainable societies are created that are based on children and adults getting loving care, education and support, completely in line with our sustainability strategy, Cramo Care.
+With this support long-term sustainable societies are created that are based on children and adults receiving loving care, education and support, completely in line with our Cramo Care sustainability strategy.